cyocum/cyocum.github.io/_posts/2020-08-01-Making-IrishGen-SPARQL-Part-III.md

 # Conclusion

 This concludes the series on SPARQL in terms of IrishGen.
-While not every possibile combination was explored, these posts provide a basis for further exploring the IrishGen database.
+While not every possible combination was explored, these posts provide a basis for further exploring the IrishGen database.
+Query languages like SPARQL, most famously [SQL](https://en.wikipedia.org/wiki/SQL), form the backbone of data intensive systems.
+Learning to manipulate these directly will give a user more power than any interface to a database could.